p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-instant-deployer.md

 <link  href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap"  rel="stylesheet">  <link  rel="stylesheet"  href="https://fonts.googleapis.com/icon?family=Material+Icons">

-# Overview
+# Kalp Instant Deployer (KID) Overview

-Kalp Instant Deployer (KID) is a service designed to handle the deployment of smart contracts and track their status post-deployment.
-This documentation outlines the key processes involved in the deployment and tracking, including token and subscription validation, contract identification, request sending, and status tracking via a cron job.
+Kalp Instant Deployer (KID) is a powerful service designed to streamline and automate the deployment of smart contracts across multiple blockchain networks.
+KID simplifies the deployment process, providing real-time status tracking and ensuring secure and efficient contract management.
+This overview highlights the key features, processes, and benefits of the Kalp Instant Deployer.

-## Key Processes
+## Key Features

+### Simplified Deployment Process
+KID abstracts the complexities of smart contract deployment, making it accessible for both technical and non-technical users.
+By automating the deployment steps, users can focus on their contract logic without worrying about the deployment intricacies.

+### Multi-Blockchain Support
+KID supports deploying smart contracts on various blockchain networks, including:
+- Ethereum
+- Polygon
+- Avalanche
+- Optimism
+- Arbitrum
+- Fantom
+- Solana
+- Binance Smart Chain (BSC)
+- Kalptantra (proprietary blockchain)

+### Real-Time Status Tracking
+After initiating a deployment, users can track the status of their smart contracts in real time.
+A transaction hash is provided, which is used to monitor the progress and confirm the successful deployment of the contract.

 ### Token and Subscription Validation
+Each deployment request includes a bearer token.
+KID validates the token and checks the user's subscription status to ensure they have the necessary permissions and active subscriptions to use the service.

+## Detailed Process

+### Token and Subscription Validation
-Each request to the KID service includes a bearer token.
-The following steps are performed for validation:
+Each deployment request must include a bearer token.
+The validation process involves:

-1.  **Token Reception**: The bearer token is received with the request.
+- **Token Reception**: The bearer token is received with the deployment request.

-2.  **Validation Service**: The token is sent to a validation service to check:
+- **Validation Service**: The token is sent to a validation service to verify its validity and the user's subscription status.

-    -   The validity of the token.

-    -   The user's subscription status.

-3.  **Proceed or Reject**:

-    -   If the token is valid and the subscription is sufficient for the KID service, the request proceeds.
+- **Proceed or Reject**: If the token is valid and the subscription is sufficient, the request proceeds.
+Otherwise, it is rejected.

-    -   If the token is invalid or the subscription is insufficient, the request is rejected.

-### Identify Contract
+### Contract Identification

-Upon successful token and subscription validation, the type of smart contract is verified:
+After validating the token and subscription, the service identifies the type of smart contract:

-1.  **Contract Verification**: Determine whether the uploaded smart contract is:

-    -   EVM (Ethereum Virtual Machine) based.
+- **Contract Verification**: Determines whether the uploaded smart contract is EVM-based (Ethereum Virtual Machine) or Kalptantra-based.

-    -   Kalptantra based.

-2.  **Contract Handling**: Based on the type, handle the contract accordingly for deployment.
+- **Contract Handling**: Handles the contract appropriately based on its type for deployment.

-### Send Request
+### Sending Deployment Request

-Once the contract type is identified, the deployment process is initiated:
+Once the contract type is identified, the deployment process begins:

-1.  **Request Formation**: Formulate a request to the wallet service with the contract details.
+- **Request Formation**: Formulates a request to the wallet service with the contract details.

-2.  **Deployment Request**: Send the request to the wallet service for deployment.
+- **Deployment Request**: Sends the request to the wallet service for deployment.

-3.  **Transaction Hash**:

-    -   The wallet service deploys the smart contract.
+- **Transaction Hash**: The wallet service deploys the smart contract and provides a transaction hash for tracking.

-    -   A transaction hash is provided to track the status of the deployment.

-### Cron Job for Status Tracking
+### Status Tracking via Cron Job

-KID includes a cron job mechanism to ensure the status of pending smart contracts is updated regularly:
+KID includes a cron job mechanism for regular status updates:

-1.  **Cron Job Execution**: A cron job runs every minute.
+- **Cron Job Execution**: A cron job runs at specified intervals (e.g., every minute).

-2.  **Fetch Status**:

-    -   The cron job fetches the status of all pending smart contracts.
+- **Fetch Status**: The cron job fetches the status of all pending smart contracts using the transaction hash.

-    -   The transaction hash provided during deployment is used to check the status.

-3.  **Update Response**: The status information is updated accordingly in the response database or system.
+- **Update Response**: Updates the status information in the response database or system accordingly.

+## Benefits

+- **Efficiency**: Automates and simplifies the deployment process, saving time and reducing manual errors.
+- **Accessibility**: Makes smart contract deployment accessible to a wider audience, including those with limited technical expertise.
+- **Security**: Ensures secure deployment through token validation and secure communication channels.
+- **Real-Time Updates**: Provides real-time status updates, keeping users informed about the progress of their deployments.

+## Conclusion

+Kalp Instant Deployer (KID) is a robust tool that enhances the efficiency and accessibility of deploying smart contracts.
+By automating the deployment process, supporting multiple blockchain networks, and providing real-time status tracking, KID offers a comprehensive solution for developers and users seeking to deploy smart contracts quickly and securely.